|Nutritional Guidelines (per serving)|

 - 1 medium onion, chopped

 - 1 red bell pepper, chopped

-- 1 tbsp. sesame seeds, for garnish (optional)
+- 1 tablespoon sesame seeds, for garnish, optional

-Whisk together the rice vinegar, soy sauce, teriyaki or hoisin sauce, maple syrup or honey, garlic and optional ginger powder in a small bowl.
+In a small bowl, whisk the rice vinegar, soy sauce, teriyaki or hoisin sauce, maple syrup or honey, garlic, and ground ginger.
 Set aside.